 The presence of buildings, for rent signs, or passive security measures such as fences and private property notices are not reliable indicators of occupancy, and may degrade, collapse, or go missing due to erosion, natural ingress, or vandalism.

-For ancaps to successfully implement capitalist property rights within a stateless society, they must either:
+In order for capitalists to peacefully uphold abstract property rights within a stateless society, they must either:

 A. Convince anticapitalists to voluntarily adhere to capitalist property norms.
 OK… so what on earth would possess anticapitalists to voluntarily adhere to capitalism?
 We’re all ears…

-B. Persuade anticapitalists to enshrine incontestable absentee ownership as a universal human right.
+B. Persuade anticapitalists to enshrine abstract ownership as a universal human right.
 Anticapitalists simply aren’t going to agree to enable capitalism.
 This outcome is so unlikely that it amounts to little more than fantasy.

 C. Institute a central register of property owners.
-The likelihood of anticapitalists consenting to this is extremely remote, given that they flat out reject the concept of absentee ownership in the first place.
+The likelihood of anticapitalists consenting to this is extremely remote, given that have serious reservations around abstractions such as absentee ownership in the first place.
 Furthermore ancaps might even struggle to agree amongst themselves on how a centralised authority would be organised, controlled or funded.

 D. Establish a network of private registrars who agree to share data.
-Since anticapitalists not only reject absenteeism but utterly detest private bureaucracy, it seems a bit of a stretch to assume that they would cheerfully participate in a private programme intended to facilitate land hoarding!
+Since anticapitalists are not only distrustful of absenteeism but utterly detest private for-profit bureaucracy, it seems a bit of a stretch to assume that they would cheerfully participate in a private programme intended to facilitate land hoarding!
 Without their cooperation any register would lack legitimacy, rendering it utterly devoid of authority.

 E. Resort to force to impose A, B, C, or D. This would of course establish that anarcho-capitalism is inherently authoritarian, and not anarchist.

-Of course the obvious solution would be for ancaps to ditch private property rights for occupancy & use, which would appear to negate most of their concerns; provided that a property is occupied (even by a tenant or a guard) then nobody else could peacefully establish occupancy of it without the consent of said occupant.
+Of course the obvious solution would be for ancaps to ditch the obsession with various abstractions and simply adopt occupancy & use, since provided that a property is recognised as being occupied (even if said occupant is a tenant, guard, or employee) then nobody else could peacefully establish occupancy of it without the prior consent of the recognised occupant.

-It’s therefore worth examining what motivates ancaps to insist on an incontestable right to absentee ownership of vacant property, when all they need do is install tenants or hire guards?
+It’s therefore worth examining what motivates ancaps to insist on universal adherence to capitalist property norms, when all they need do is install tenants or hire guards?

 The problem is that much of the planet’s usable landmass is currently vacant but in private ownership.
 In the US some 59% of all land is in private ownership, most of it vacant, and this situation is upheld by the state.
 A vast army of tenants and/or guards would be needed to occupy that real estate, several orders of magnitude beyond those presently active in those respective markets.